-The Ultimaker S5 comes with two AA print cores and one BB print core.
+The Ultimaker S3 and S5 come with two AA print cores and one BB print core.
 The AA print cores can be used for printing build materials and Breakaway support material.
 The BB print core can be used for water-soluble support material (PVA).

-Officially supported (), Not supported (X), experimental (exp).
+Tip: The icons in the table reflect the compatibility and support of the combination.
+Officially supported (✔), Not supported (X), experimental (exp).
 Results are dependent on the model type that is used.

 For an overview of possible dual-extrusion material combinations take a look at the table below.

-Note: For more information why a material combination is listed as experimental, visit the How to print guides of these materials.
+Tip: The icons in the table reflect the compatibility and support of the combination.
+Officially supported (✔), Not supported (X), experimental (exp).
+Results are dependent on the model type that is used.
+For more information on why a material combination is listed as experimental, visit the How to print guides of these materials.

 Each material requires different settings for optimal results.
 If you use Ultimaker Cura to prepare your model, these settings are automatically set correctly if the correct print core(s) and material(s) are selected.
 Ensure to use the latest version of Ultimaker Cura for the most up-to-date print profiles.